-Our Group will take reasonable and appropriate measures to ensure that its businesses and employees do not participate in corrupt activities for its advantage or benefit.
-This Anti-Bribery and Corruption Policy (“Policy”) sets out the parameters to prevent the occurrence of bribery and corrupt practices in relation to the businesses of the Group.
-This Policy is supplemental to and shall be read in conjunction with the Code of Ethics and Conduct of the Group
+The Group shall take reasonable and appropriate measures to ensure that its businesses, employees and directors do not participate in corrupt activities for its advantage or benefit.
+This Anti-Bribery and Corruption Policy (the “Policy”) sets out the parameters to prevent the occurrence of bribery and corrupt practices concerning the businesses of the Group.
+This Policy is supplemental to and shall be read in conjunction with the Code of Conduct of the Group.

 2. DEFINITION OF BRIBERY AND CORRUPTION